DPH Internship Program

 Bureau of Infectious Disease and Laboratory Sciences (BIDLS) Internship Program

-The Massachusetts DPH Bureau of Infectious Disease and Laboratory Sciences (BIDLS) Internship Program is perfect for current undergraduate or post graduate students.
+The Massachusetts DPH Bureau of Infectious Disease and Laboratory Sciences (BIDLS) Internship Program is perfect for current undergraduate students.
 As an intern with BIDLS, you will gain valuable resume experience, build relevant skills, and develop important networking connections.
-Submit your application by Saturday, March 25, 2023.
-Learn more about this internship opportunity.
+Applications are open from February 12, 2024 through March 10, 2024.

 High School Opportunities